neulab/awesome-align/README.md

 ## AWESOME: Aligning Word Embedding Spaces of Multilingual Encoders

-`awesome-align` is a tool that can extract word alignments from multilingual BERT (mBERT) and allows you to fine-tune mBERT on parallel corpora for better alignment quality.
+`awesome-align` is a tool that can extract word alignments from multilingual BERT (mBERT) and allows you to fine-tune mBERT on parallel corpora for better alignment quality (see [our paper](https://arxiv.org/abs/2101.08231) for more details).

 ### Dependencies